Things appear to be looking up for GTT Communications Inc. (GTT)

 GTT Communications Inc. (GTT): Who are the competitors?

-The company’s main competitors (and peers) include Lumen Technologies Inc. (LUMN) that is trading -4.71% down over the past 12 months.
-AT&T Inc. (T) is -22.83% down on the 1-year trading charts.
-Short interest in the company’s stock has risen 2.99% from the last report on Dec 30, 2020 to stand at a total of 7.8 million short shares sold with a short interest ratio of 6.69.
+The company’s main competitors (and peers) include Lumen Technologies Inc. (LUMN) that is trading 2.07% up over the past 12 months.
+AT&T Inc. (T) is -24.10% down on the 1-year trading charts.
+Short interest in the company’s stock has fallen -13.89% from the last report on Jan 14, 2021 to stand at a total of 8.69 million short shares sold with a short interest ratio of 7.7.